samvaicius/Projects/Ubuntu OpenGL Project/README.md

 <h2>Goal</h2>

-Goal of this project was to recreate a captured image and portray it using vertexes to create shapes, shaders, and textures.
+The objective of this project was to recreate a digital representation of a captured image through the utilization of vertexes, shaders, and textures, with the aim of constructing shapes and delivering a visually accurate portrayal.

 <h2>Installation</h2>